jlapeyre/DeepConvert.jl/README.md

 This package provides convenient literal construction of values of large data types.

+[Note: Updated to fix deprecation warnings.
+But some are not done: they are not completely trivial to fix!]

 It defines macros that define functions to convert all numbers in an expression to a given numeric type and evaluate that expression.
 (Like `deepcopy`, it traverses the entire expression tree.)